segmentio/segment-docs/src/connections/destinations/catalog/mailchimp/index.md

 ### Why are my calls with trait arrays not showing up in Mailchimp?
 Mailchimp doesn't support arrays as traits values.
 This can cause calls to not show up.

-### Frequent 404 Bad Requests from Identify events without error message?
+### Why are there frequent 404 Bad Requests from Identify events without an error message?
-If you are sending concurrent requests for the same userId, MailChimp will block the events due to how MailChimp restricts each API key to a maximum of 10 concurrent requests.
+If you send concurrent requests for the same userId, MailChimp blocks the events because MailChimp restricts each API key to a maximum of 10 concurrent requests.

 ## Engage